-A key group in a community are known as Early Adopters.
-These folks, representing an estimated 13.5% of the population, are the first to embrace new advances and allow a technology to gain an early foothold.
+A key group in a community is known as Early Adopters.
+These folks, representing an estimated 13.5% of the population, are the first to embrace new advances and allow technology to gain an early foothold.
+After considering the reasons to get quality management software as well as update their technological processes, this group has a clear advantage in their market as they’re willing to try almost anything that will enhance their manufacturing.
 Early Adopters may also enjoy a competitive advantage in the marketplace.

 In this article, on an animated map you can see how a novel contaminant delineation technology has spread across Canada since 2011.
 Were you one of the Early Adopters back in 2011?

 Vertex started with High Resolution Site Characterization (HRSC) during a pilot-scale trial back in 2011.
 The technology is now used country-wide and has even been adopted into the CCME Guidelines for delineationpractices.

 The Diffusion of High Resolution Technology in Canada.

 The Toronto waterfront was the site of our first use of HRSC technology in Canada back in April of 2011.
 Early Adopter clients understood that real-time field readings could eliminate multiple mobilizations with a drilling crew.
 The iterative process of a delineation program suddenly had, well, fewer iterations.

 Take a look at the map below showing the growth and spread of HRSC across Canada:

 The number of new clients adopting HRSC technology across Canada has also generally followed the same lifecycle curve as shown above.
 Here is the number of meters profiled per year for a 6 year period: